gbmhunter/blog/content/electronics/projects/electric-skateboard/electric-skateboard-design/index.md

 {{< figure src="/images/electronics-electricskateboard-firstprototype/sam_0138.jpg" caption="The first electric skateboard prototype circuit up close." width="600px" >}}

 After fixing up the code, it was time to take the board a little further down the road.
 I decided to heatsink the ESC to the trucks after discovering it was burning hot after the last test.
-I covered the heatsink side of the [ESC](http://localhost/?q=content/hardware) with heat transfer compound and duct taped it securely to the rear truck.
+I covered the heatsink side of the {{% link text="ESC" src="/electronics/projects/electric-skateboard/electric-skateboard-hardware" %}} with heat transfer compound and duct taped it securely to the rear truck.

 {{< figure src="/images/electronics-electricskateboard-firstprototype/adding-silicone-heat-transfer-to-esc.jpg" caption="Adding silicone heat transfer paste to the ESC for better heatsinking."  width="400px" >}}